drichard/mindmaps/README.md

 # mindmaps
-mindmaps is a prototype of an HTML5 based mind mapping application.
+mindmaps is a HTML5 based mind mapping application.
 It lets you create neat looking mind maps in the browser.

+This project started in 2011 as an exploration into what's possible to do in browsers using modern APIs.
+Nowadays, most of this stuff is pretty common and the code base is a bit outdated.
+This was way before React, ES6, webpack.
+Heck, it doesn't even use Backbone.

+However, there is no reason to change any of that and it makes the code base quite easy to grok.
+There is no compilation step, no babel plugins, no frameworks.
+Just a JavaScript application and a very simple Model-View-Presenter pattern.

-## HTML5 goodness
+## HTML5 stuff which was cool in 2011
-- Written entirely in JavaScript
-- 100% offline capable thanks to ApplicationCache
+- 100% offline capable via ApplicationCache
 - Stores mind maps in LocalStorage
 - FileReader API reads stored mind maps from the hard drive
 - Canvas API draws the mind map

 ## Try it out
 The latest stable build is hosted [here](https://www.mindmaps.app).